Space Mouse: Walter Lantz' Space Mouse comic book and cartoon character (1960)

 Following the publication of the initial issue, Four Color, Series II #1132, Walter Lantz produced a Space Mouse pilot entitled The Secret Weapon.
 The short was directed by Alex Lovy and featured the voice of Johnny Coons as Space Mouse.
 It was released in theaters in 1960, and was later shown on television in 1963 as part of The Woody Woodpecker Show.
-Unfortunately, the character failed to graduate to a regular animated series.
-However, Space Mouse did continue to appear in a handful of Dell Comics from 1960 through 1962.
+The character failed to graduate to a regular animated series, but Space Mouse did continue to appear in a handful of Dell Comics from 1960 through 1962.
 Then, following a dispute about money, Dell and Western finally parted ways.
-Afterward, Western essentially kept the same comic book lines going, now financing the various series themselves, labeling their comics with Gold Key Comics logos.
+Afterwards, Western essentially kept the same comic book lines going, now financing the various series themselves, labeling their comics with Gold Key Comics logos.
 Gold Key continued publishing the adventures of Space Mouse at least into 1965.